 used for establishing or maintaining positive identification of the animal.

 Business and Occupation (B&O) Tax

-The B&O tax is the tax applied to the gross amount received from conducting business.
+B&O tax applies to the gross amount received from conducting business.
 There are different reporting classifications for retail sales, wholesale sales, professional services, etc. Each classification has its own tax rate.
 Persons performing more than one activity may be subject to B&O tax under more than one reporting classification.

 A consumer is any person who uses tangible personal property and receives services defined as retail sales.
 Such tangible personal property or services may be for personal use or for conducting business activities.
 If you're a seller, you need to know who is a consumer to know when to collect sales tax.
 If you're a buyer, you need to know when to pay sales tax and, if sales tax hasn't been paid, when to pay use tax or deferred sales tax.

 This tax applies under conditions where a person acquired goods without paying sales tax when sales tax was due.
 Generally, deferred sales tax applies when someone uses a reseller permit to purchase goods that are used and not resold.
 This issue is discussed in greater detail in the "Dual Use Purchases" section of the "Payment of Sales/Use Tax/Deferred Sales Tax on Consumables" chapter.
 When reporting deferred sales tax, the taxable amount is reported on the use tax line of the excise tax return.